What-If Analysis: Data Tables

 5. If you want to convert the table back to named ranges, then you can use the ‘convert to range’ tool, as it will again save your time.

-6. If you want to analyze your table then you can convert your export table into pivot table by choosing to summarize with the ‘pivot table’ tool.
+6. If you want to analyze your table then you can convert your export table into the pivot table.
+In that case, you choose to summarize with the ‘pivot table’ tool.

 7. You can use an export table to SharePoint list tool if you want to publish your data table.